Ernst Heinrich Karl von Dechen

 The work that gave him the most renown was a geological map of Rhenish Prussia and Westphalia in 35 sheets on the scale of 1-80,000, issued with two volumes of explanatory text (1855–1882).
 He also published a small geological map of Germany (1869).

 He died in Bonn in 1889.

 Tributes

 The mineral "Vondechenite" is named after Ernst Heinrich Karl von Dechen in 2016.
 The mineral "Dechenite" was named after him in 1850 by Carl Wilhelm Sigismund Bergemann.

+Mount Dechen in the Southern Alps of New Zealand is named after him.